oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 > NOTE: The above step needs to be followed only once.
 The next time you want to run Oppia, you can directly start from the next section, i.e. by executing simple `make` commands from the root directory of the cloned Oppia repository.

+**Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM:
+- Allocate at least 6GB RAM to Docker Desktop from the settings (Resources tab) in Docker Desktop.
+- Allocate around 75% of the CPUs and swap memory available on your system specifications from the same settings panel.

 ### Start development server using `make` commands

 1. **Navigate to Oppia Root Directory**: Open a terminal or command prompt and navigate to the root directory of the cloned Oppia repository.